Privacy and Cookies PolicyTelum Media Group PTE Ltd (“Telum”, "we", "us" or “our”) is committed to protecting and respecting your privacy.

 In addition to the uses mentioned above in this Notice:

-- Users of our Services may have access to the personal data on the Telum Media Database and subscribers to the Telum Media Alerts may be sent alerts providing information about changes to the Telum Media Database (e.g. changes in job titles, journalist moves and contact information);
+- Users of our Services may have access to the personal data on the Telum Media Database and subscribers to the Telum Media Alerts may be sent alerts providing information about changes to the Telum Media Database (e.g. changes in job titles, journalist moves and contact information); and

-- Users may contact individuals whose personal data is on the Telum Media Database direct (using the business contact information on the Telum Media Database) to e.g. send press releases or other PR material which may be considered to be of interest to the individuals in question.
+- Users may contact individuals whose personal data is on the Telum Media Database directly (using the business contact information on the Telum Media Database) to e.g. send press releases or other PR material which may be considered to be of interest to the individuals in question.
 Telum does not control and is not responsible for the content of any such communications.